top of page

 A BETTER THERAPY: PAX-001

-PAX-001 is our proprietary vector- a cutting edge, yet proven gene delivery technology for hyper-localized production of VEGF, a growth factor that stimulates the production of Type 1 collagen.
-The vector is AAV-2 which has been approved for use in children for another disease, and is in widespread clinical trials for other diseases.
+PAX-001 is our proprietary vector- a cutting edge, using a proven gene delivery technology for hyper-localized production of VEGF, a growth factor that stimulates the production of the desired Type 1 collagen from the beginning of healing (rather than Type 3 scar collagen that needs to then be replaced by Type 1 collagen).
+The vector is AAV-2 which has been approved for use in even infants for another disease, and is in widespread clinical trials for other diseases.

 HUMANS: This anticipated results based on the best pre-clinical animal model are faster stronger healing of the tendon following repair surgery for humans resulting in: 1) a more rapid ability to start using the joint, 2) resulting in less muscle wasting, 3) fewer re-ruptures, 4) fewer adhesions/scarring, 5) yielding better joint mobility and decreased pain.